Policy types

 No header attributes are sent to the back-end app when a Not Protected policy is applied.

-A Protected rule policy extends the behavior of a Protected policy and enables you to narrowly define the access rules (allow or deny) for specific resources.
+A Protected Rule policy extends the behavior of a Protected policy and enables you to narrowly define the access rules (allow or deny) for specific resources.
 This policy type evaluates the attributes that you define in the Attributes menu of the app.
-Typically, these attributes are sourced from your Okta tenant.
-Hence, it's important to understand which user profile data should be used.
+Typically, these attributes are sourced from your Okta org.
+So it's important to understand which user profile data you should use.

-Rules are Perl-Compatible Regular Expression Guide (PCRE)-based regular expressions.
-See Protected rule resource matching rule expressions for more information on definition-protected rule matching expressions and Example Access Gateway policy for example rules and associated expressions.
+The rules are Perl-Compatible Regular Expression Guide (PCRE)-based regular expressions.
+See Protected Rule resource-matching rule expressions.
+This topic provides information on rule matching expressions in which the definitions are protected.
+See Example Access Gateway policy for example rules and associated expressions.

 Protected rules use regular expressions that draw on app attributes.
 The following example demonstrates a rule that uses the Groups attribute.
 When defining Protected rule resource matching expressions, ensure that all required attributes are previously defined.
 See Manage application attributes for details on adding app attributes.